petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/basics-of-styling.md

 ### Tips for demonstrating Style Books

 The goal of this module is to provide sufficient information so that styling changes can be easily made to any pre-built Liferay demo.
-For early business-focussed Liferay demos it is not usually needed to show creating or editing Style Books, but the following steps can be used as a guide to how to start working with Style Books, and how to demonstrate them quickly and simply if needed.
+For early business-focused Liferay demos it is not usually needed to show creating or editing Style Books, but the following steps can be used as a guide to how to start working with Style Books, and how to demonstrate them quickly and simply if needed.

 ```{note}
 Full documentation on creating and editing Style Books can be found [here](https://learn.liferay.com/web/guest/w/dxp/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance).